browserengineering/book/book/invalidation.md

 ```

 Once again, the constructor parameters cannot change, so again we can
-skip re-constructing this layout object, like so:
+skip reconstructing this layout object, like so:

 ``` {.python replace=.append(child)/%20%3d%20[child]}
 class DocumentLayout: